Speaker: Jaqueline London, Emeritus Professor, Université de Paris, France.

 Jacqueline London (Emeritus Professor at University Paris-Diderot) has completed her PhD in the Pasteur Institute under the direction of Pr.
 Jacques Monod and Professor M. Goldberg in the field of protein folding and bacteriology.
 She moved to immunology in Necker’s hospital under the direction of Pr JF Bach and then was a visiting scientist at NIH.

-She published the first research papers on sleep in animal models for DS and give several talks on sleep problems in DS which were not recognised as a real phenotype in the early 2000.
+She published the first research papers on sleep in animal models for DS and gave several talks on sleep problems in DS, which were not recognised as a real phenotype in the early 2000s.

-Since many years she tried to push the correlation between Alzheimer disease (AD) and Down syndrome (DS) and recently worked on neurotransmitters in some transgenic mice APP, and DYRK1A.
-She was also teaching Parkinson disease and Alzheimer disease and protein aggregates since many years.
+For many years, she tried to push the correlation between Alzheimer’s disease (AD) and Down syndrome (DS) and recently worked on neurotransmitters in some transgenic mice APP and DYRK1A.
+She has also been teaching Parkinson’s disease, Alzheimer’s disease, and protein aggregates for many years.

 She settled in 1990 AFRT (French Association for Research on Trisomy 21) and is now AFRT Vice-president and initiated in the 2005 the international day for Trisomy 21 which is now recognised as World Down Syndrome Day (WDSD).